RENCI-AUTOMAT/Automat-server/Automat/automat/tests/README.md

 # Testing Automat

-Automat is a proxy server for multiple instance.
+Automat is a proxy server for multiple instances of Plater.
 It is really unaware of the paths implemented in the Platers, but is able to proxy different types of HTTP requests to registered instances.